bwright70/Guide-to-Legos/Wings.md

 Go into your configurations table and add a new configuration input called wings.
 Name one of your rows wings and the other false.

 Now configure the 2nd direction instance count of your top studs pattern.
+And change it from "#Rows" to "#Rows - 1"

+Your part should look like this:

 <img src="Photos/Wing(1).PNG">